KevinHarry05/quantic-financial-coach/README.md

 2. Create a `.env.local` based on `.env.local.example` and add the `NEWS_API_KEY` for your chosen news provider (e.g., NewsAPI.org):

+Important: This project targets Node 18.
+Netlify and other CI systems should use Node 18 for builds; we've included an `.nvmrc`.

 ```
 NEWS_API_KEY=your_api_key_here
 NEWS_API_URL=https://newsapi.org/v2/top-headlines